polkadot-developers/polkadot-docs/develop/integrations/wallets.md

     ---

     A cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
-Turn your extra phone, tablet, or any other iOS or Android device into a hardware wallet.
+Turn your extra phone, tablet, or other iOS or Android device into a hardware wallet.

     [:octicons-arrow-right-24: Reference](https://vault.novasama.io/){target=\_blank}